 Chances are, you’ve suffered from a canker sore or two in your life.
-These extremely painful, open ulcers on the inside of your mouth (as opposed to cold sores on your lips or nose) seem to take forever to heal up and can really cause some grief.
+These painful, open ulcers on the inside of your lips, cheeks, or even your tongue seem to take forever to heal and can really cause some grief!

-One young man that I know in his early 20’s suffers excessively from these little nasties.
-His frequent outbreaks are so bad that sores often occur not only in his mouth but also down into his throat, causing severe pain when he swallows anything, even sips of water!
+One young man I know in our community suffers excessively from canker sores.
+His frequent outbreaks are so bad that ulcers often occur not only in his mouth but also down into his throat.
+This causes severe pain even when swallowing sips of water.

-Canker sores are not contagious and are the result of the diet of the sufferer.
-Even if a canker sore seems to be triggered by something else, say a scrape from a dental appliance like braces or accidentally biting your tongue, the underlying cause is STILL diet.
-In other words, if the person had been eating right in the first place, the scrape on the inside of the mouth would not have resulted in a canker sore!
+Even if a canker sore seems to be triggered by something else, like a scrape from a dental appliance like braces or accidentally biting your tongue, the underlying cause is still diet.
+In other words, the mouth inflammation was already present such that the wound that occurred in the mouth resulted in a canker sore!

 That’s right!
 What you eat GREATLY affects whether or not you suffer from mouth ulcers on a regular or infrequent basis.

 The Number One Food That Causes Canker Sores

 That culprit would be high fructose corn syrup or HFCS.
 Manufacturers sometimes list it as corn sugar on some food labels.